French Wars of Religion: St. Bartholomew's Day massacre and "fourth" war (1572–1573)

 The court, increasingly alarmed at the possibility of Protestant forces marching on the capital, or a new civil war, decided to pre-emptively strike at the Huguenot leadership.
-On the morning of 24 August, several kill squads were formed, one going out under Guise, which killed Coligny around 4am, leaving his body on the street where it was mutilated by Parisians and thrown into the Seine.
+On the morning of 24 August (St Bartholomew's Day), several kill squads were formed, one going out under Guise, which killed Coligny around 4am, leaving his body on the street where it was mutilated by Parisians and thrown into the Seine.

 By dawn it was clear the assassinations had not gone according to plan, with militant factions of the population slaughtering their Huguenot neighbours under the claim that 'the king willed it'.
 For the next five days, the violence continued as Catholics massacred Calvinist men, women, and children and looted their houses.
 King Charles IX informed ambassadors that he had ordered the assassinations to prevent a Huguenot coup and proclaimed a day of jubilee in celebration even as the killings continued.
 Over the next few weeks, the disorder spread to more than a dozen cities across France.
 Historians estimate that 2,000 Huguenots were killed in Paris and thousands more in the provinces; in all, perhaps 10,000 people were killed.
 Henry of Navarre and his cousin, the young Prince of Condé, managed to avoid death by agreeing to convert to Catholicism.
 Both repudiated their conversions after they escaped Paris.

 The massacre provoked horror and outrage among Protestants throughout Europe, but both Philip II of Spain and Pope Gregory XIII, following the official version that a Huguenot coup had been thwarted, celebrated the outcome.
 In France, Huguenot opposition to the crown was seriously weakened by the deaths of many of the leaders.
 Many Huguenots emigrated to Protestant countries.
 Others reconverted to Catholicism for survival, and the remainder concentrated in a small number of cities where they formed a majority.

-The "fourth" war (1572–1573)
+"Fourth" war (1572–1573)

 The massacres provoked further military action, which included Catholic sieges of the cities of Sommières (by troops led by Henri I de Montmorency), Sancerre, and La Rochelle (by troops led by the duke of Anjou).
 The end of hostilities was brought on by the election (11–15 May 1573) of the Duke of Anjou to the throne of Poland and by the Edict of Boulogne (signed in July 1573), which severely curtailed many of the rights previously granted to French Protestants.
 Based on the terms of the treaty, all Huguenots were granted amnesty for their past actions and the freedom of belief.
 However, they were permitted the freedom to worship only within the three towns of La Rochelle, Montauban, and Nîmes, and even then only within their own residences.
 Protestant aristocrats with the right of high-justice were permitted to celebrate marriages and baptisms, but only before an assembly limited to ten persons outside of their family.